Models

 Now you can be sure that the status field of an order can only be one of the values listed in the enum.

-Sometimes a field needs to be unique across all instances of a model.
-As an example every book has an International Standard Book Number (ISBN), which is unique to each book.
+As an example every book has an International Standard Book Number (ISBN) which is unique to each book.
 To model this in a Keel schema you can use a Text field with the @unique attribute.

 model Book {